 Once fully digital, the adoption of the IPPC ePhyto Solution will benefit businesses of every size, including micro, small, and medium-sized enterprises (MSMEs).
 In addition to projected savings of $5 million annually, this project enhances Thailand’s access to global markets, cuts red tape on plant shipments, and improves food security, by:

 - reducing the costs associated with shipping of paper phytosanitary certificates and delays in receiving replacements

-- improving scheduling and planning for the arrival and clearance of plants and plant products
+- improving scheduling and planning for the arrival and clearance of plants and plant product

 - enabling information to be stored, managed, and accessed electronically, making it more efficient

-- reducing the time to process requests for export-related phytosanitary activities
+- cutting the time to process requests for export-related phytosanitary activities

-Finally, Thailand will be among the first ASEAN countries to exchange ePhytos through the IPPC ePhyto Hub.
+Thailand is among the first ASEAN countries to exchange ePhytos through the IPPC ePhyto Hub.

 Agriculture plays a key role in Thailand’s economy, representing 8% of total GDP and employing roughly 6.4 million people, or nearly one-third of the total labour force.
 As a result, international trade in agricultural produce is critical in ensuring millions of people’s livelihoods and to food security.